 In 2016, I have been accepted as a PhD candidate at Bournemouth University.
 It was a life-changing opportunity.
 My research project on inspiratory muscle training was supervised by Professor McConnell, Dr Gavin, and Mr Wainwright.
 I completed my PhD within three years, with three studies on the effects of inspiratory muscle training on balance and physical performance with healthy older adults.

-Being a researcher in sports science as always been my dream and having the opportunity to work alongside great minds on physiologic and biomechanic topics motives me to stay hungry for knowledge and ready to embrace new challenges.
+Being a researcher has always been my dream and having the opportunity to work alongside great minds in physiology and biomechanic motivated me to stay hungry for knowledge and ready to embrace new challenges.

 Currently, I work at the Nuffield Health Hospital in Bournemouth where I am collaborating with the Orthopaedic Research Institute (Bournemouth University) as Clinical Trial Manager to evaluate the health outcomes after Mako Robotic-Arm Assisted Total Hip replacement.